Morgana the Nubian Dairy Goat, Who Gave Me Cheeses and so Much More: Photos and Essay

-She hadn't been feeling well for some while.
-After all, she was eight years old, and had had somewhere in the neighborhood of 25 children (not that anyone was counting).
-She had loved all of them, and cared for them well.
-But motherhood, and our harsh, long winters had finally worn her out.
+Morgie hadn't been feeling well for some while.
+After all, she was 8 years old, and had had more than 25 children (not that anyone was counting).
+She had loved them all, and cared for them well.
+But motherhood and our harsh, long winters had finally worn her out.

 Now she couldn't keep on weight, and her ribs were prominent under rough, curly hair.
 Even extra grain rations failed to keep her fit, though they cheered her spirit.